DIG DEEP FARMS PROGRAMS

 We are partnering with community-based health clinics.
 Clinic staff will screen patients across all specialties for food insecurity, social isolation, and diet-related conditions or risk.
 Providers are trained on food as medicine best practices and provide prescriptions (vouchers) for fresh produce to eligible patients on CalFresh and/or Medi-Cal.
 They also recruit eligible patients to enroll in the intensive Food as Rx/Incentive Program.
 In this program, patients participate in a 16-week “Behavioral Pharmacy” group medical visit program and receive food prescription vouchers with each visit, immediately redeemable for fruits and vegetables at the clinic-based “Food Farmacy” farm stands, ensuring maximum accessibility.

-Dig Deep Farms now has Community Volunteer Days every Wednesday from 9am-1pm.
+Dig Deep Farms will soon have Community Volunteer Days on Wednesdays from 9 a.m.-1 p.m.

 Dig Deep Farms works with the Alameda County Sheriff's Office Behavioral Health Unit to provide paid transitional employment/internships, providing much-needed income, strengthening connections to their community and providing possible future employment opportunities.
 We are currently running 6-week cohorts of 2-6 interns, who receive permaculture certification at the end of their internships.